-Happens twice in The Simpsons: Once where Bart is punished for vandalism by being forced to work in a burlesque house, and another when Homer is sentenced to Hell for his greed and force fed "all the donuts in the world".
-The latter particularly is meant to be an Ironic Hell, but Homer's gluttony trumps it, and he keeps asking for more donuts.
+In one Treehouse of Horror episode, when Homer is sentenced to Hell for his greed, he is force fed "all the donuts in the world".
+The latter particularly is meant to be an Ironic Hell, but Homer's gluttony trumps it, and much to the frustration of the demon who is supposed be tormenting him, he keeps asking for more donuts.

 Demon: I don't understand it.
 James Coco went mad in 15 minutes!

 In "Marge Be Not Proud", when Bart is caught shoplifting a videogame from a supermarket, Homer suggests that Bart be punished by being grounded; no leaving the house, not even for school.